vovantics/vovantics.github.com/README.md

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.

-This site uses Steve Matteson's Open Sans, mdo's [poole](https://github.com/poole/poole) CSS base styles , some Twitter Bootstrap CSS styles, and glyphicons by [ionicons](http://ionicons.com/).
+This site uses Steve Matteson's Open Sans, mdo's [poole](https://github.com/poole/poole) CSS styles, and ionic-team's [ionicons](https://github.com/ionic-team/ionicons).

 ## License

-The following directories and their contents are Copyright Stevo.
+The following files, directories and their contents are Copyright Stevo.
 You may not reuse anything therein without my permission:

-* _posts/
+* assets/
-* images/
+* index.html

 All other directories and files are modified from MIT Licensed.